Carrieukie/Candy-Network-Bound-Resource/README.md

    * This function returns a Flow<ResultType>

   ### fetch
-   * pass in a function, a suspend function, that loads data from your rest api and returns an object of <RequestType>
+   * This is a suspend function, that loads data from your rest api and returns an object of <RequestType>
    * This function returns returns <RequestType>

   ### saveFetchResult
-   * pass in a function that just takes in <RequestType> (The data type got from the network) and saves it in the local cache.
+   * THis is a function that just takes in <RequestType> (The data type got from the network) and saves it in the local cache.
    * This function returns returns Unit

   ### shouldFetch
-   * This function returns a Boolean.
+   * This is a function returns a Boolean.
    * pass in a function that has the logic to whether the algorithm should make a networking call or not.
    * In this case, this function takes in data loaded from @param query and determines whether to make a networking call or not.
 This can vary with your implementation however, say fetch depending on the last time you made a networking call....e.t.c.